anyoptimization/pymoo/docs/source/operators/repair.md

 ```

-Because the constraint $\sum_{j=1}^m z_j \, w_j \leq Q$ is fairly easy to satisfy.
-Therefore, we can make sure that this constraint is not violated by repairing the individual before evaluating the objective function.
+Because the constraint $\sum_{j=1}^m z_j \, w_j \leq Q$ is fairly easy to satisfy, we can make sure that this constraint is not violated by repairing the individual before evaluating the objective function.
 A repair class has to be defined, and the population is given as input.
 The repaired population has to be returned.

 ```{code-cell} ipython3